 - Numbness around the lips/fingers

 A hypo is treated by having quick-acting glucose, such as Lucozade, 6 to 7 jellybeans, 3 teaspoons of honey, 100mls of full-strength soft drink or 150-200mls of fruit juice.

-It’s important to tell your family, friends and colleagues about hypos, how to recognise the symptoms and how to treat them.
+It’s important to tell your family, friends and colleagues about hypos, how to recognise the symptoms when you’re hypoglycaemic and how to treat it.
 Make sure they know to call 000 if you become unconscious, drowsy or unable to swallow, stating that it is a diabetes emergency.

 It is important that your support person does not try to feed you; instead they should lay you on your side and check that your airway is clear.
 Then they should wait with you until the ambulance arrives.
 It is recommended that you wear a medical alert ID.
 This will help first responders to act appropriately and quickly.

 Hyperglycaemia occurs when your BGLs are too high.
 High BGLs are usually considered hyperglycaemia when they are above 15mmol/L.